Murder of Jessica Lal: Reaction to acquittal

 Sometimes when the police, the prosecution and the lawyers all have connections with the criminals, the judge should be slightly proactive.
 He should try to get to the truth, and not depend totally on the evidence provided in court.
 In a case like this, he is not going to get proper evidence.
 Mostly the judiciary is depended on the evidence provided by the investigative agencies, but now when the situation is so bad, the judges have to wake up, be proactive and find the truth.

 The Delhi police commissioner announced an investigation to determine where things had gone wrong, and said that among other things it would examine whether there had been a conspiracy, including possibly by tampering with the evidence.

 Appeal and conviction in High Court

 The police petitioned the High Court for a review of the case and on 22 March 2006 the court issued warrants against the nine defendants who had stood trial.
 Eight of them were subsequently bailed in April, with restrictions imposed on their ability to leave the country.
 The ninth defendant, Gill, had not been traced since the original issue of warrants in March.

-On 9 September 2006, a sting operation by the news magazine Tehelka was shown on the TV channel STAR News.
+On 9 September 2006, a sting operation by the news magazine Tehelka was shown on the TV channel ABP News.
 This appeared to show that witnesses had been bribed and coerced into retracting their initial testimony.
 Venod Sharma was named in the exposé as one who had paid money to some of the witnesses.
 Facing pressure from the central Congress leaders, Venod Sharma resigned from the Haryana cabinet.